-RICHARD CHENG FAH LING - B COM CA
+RICHARD CHENG FAH LING - B COM CA Non-Executive Director

-Non-Executive Director

 Mr. Ling was appointed to the Board as a Non-Executive Director in May 2009.
 He holds a Bachelor of Commerce degree from the University of Newcastle, Australia.
 He is a member of the Institute of Chartered Accountants in Australia and the Malaysian Institute of Accountants.
-He has worked in companies based in Australia as Financial Controller, Company Secretary and Senior Manager from 1980 to 1989.
-In 1992, Mr. Ling was appointed Group General Manager of Tiong Nam Logistics Holdings Berhad, a public company listed on the Main Board of Bursa Malaysia (Malaysian Stock Exchange).
-The company has operations in Malaysia, Singapore and Thailand.
-In 2001, Mr. Ling joined the Board of Tiong Nam Logistics Holdings Berhad as Executive Director.
-Since 2009 he has been a Non-Executive Director.
-Mr. Ling is a member of the Remuneration and Nomination Committee and the Chairman of the Audit Committee of Tiong Nam Logistics Holdings Berhad.
-Mr. Ling has a good understanding of corporate finance, with experience in raising funds for companies in Australia and Malaysia, via the capital markets in Asia.
+He has experience in total logistics and corporate finance in capital markets.
+Mr. Ling is currently a Non-Executive Director of Tiong Nam Logistics Holdings Berhad, a public company listed on Bursa Malaysia (Malaysian Stock Exchange).
+He is a member of the Remuneration and Nomination Committee and the Chairman of the Audit Committee of Tiong Nam Logistics Holdings Berhad.